 - NOTE: If an incorrect cipher value is set and the connection service fails to start, use the CLI command prompt or manually set the valid ciphers and restart the connection service. - NOTE: Upgrading to the Server Administrator 9.1 will not retain the existing web server cipher settings due to security reasons. - The SSL Protocols field allows you to set from the web server listed SSL protocols to establish an HTTPS connection.
 The possible values are: TLSv1.1, TLSv1.2, and (TLSv1.1, TLSv1.2).
 By default, the value of SSL protocol is set to (TLSv1.1, TLSv1.2).
-The changes take effect after web server restart. - NOTE: If the protocol is not supported by default configurations, enable the SSL Protocol from the browser settings. - Key Signing Algorithm (For Self-Signed Certificate) Allows you to select a supported signing algorithm.
+The changes take effect after web server restart.

+- Key Signing Algorithm (For Self-Signed Certificate) Allows you to select a supported signing algorithm.
 If you select either SHA 512 or SHA 256, ensure that your operating system/browser supports this algorithm.
 If you select one of these options without the requisite operating system/browser support, Server Administrator displays a cannot display the webpage error.
 This field is meant only for Server Administrator autogenerated self-signed certificates.
 The drop-down list is grayed out if you import or generate new certificates into Server Administrator. - Managed System Login -- Allows you to set the Managed System Login preference to manage login to remote host.
 NOTE: From version 9.4.0 of Server Administrator, Managed System Login is in disabled status by default.
-If the - Managed System Login is disabled, to connect to a remote managed node, enable the preference of Managed System Login from the preference page. - The Java Runtime Environment Allows you to select the one of the following options: - o Bundled JRE Enables use of the JRE provided along with the System Administrator.

-- System JRE Enables use of the JRE installed on the system.
-Select the required version from the drop-down list. - NOTE: Server Administrator does not recommend the upgrade to major versions of Java Runtime Environment (JRE), it is limited to the security patch and minor JRE versions.
-For more details, see the release notes of Server Administrator (packaged with Server Administrator application) or at dell.com/openmanagemanuals. - NOTE: If the JRE does not exist on the system on which Server Administrator is running, the JRE provided with the Server Administrator is used. - 4.
-When you finish setting options in the Server Preferences window, click Apply. - NOTE: You must restart the Server Administrator web server for the changes to take effect.
+If the Managed System Login is disabled, to connect to a remote managed node, enable the preference of Managed System Login from the preference page. - The Java Runtime Environment Allows you to select the one of the following options: - Bundled JRE Enables use of the JRE provided along with the System Administrator. - System JRE Enables use of the JRE installed on the system.
+Select the required version from the drop-down list. - () NOTE: Server Administrator does not recommend the upgrade to major versions of Java Runtime Environment (JRE), it is limited to the security patch and minor JRE versions.
+For more details, see the release notes of Server Administrator (packaged with Server Administrator application) or at dell.com/openmanagemanuals. - NOTE: If the JRE does not exist on the system on which Server Administrator is running, the JRE provided with the Server Administrator is used.